 WeChat — The One App That Rules Them All

 Written by Mohit Mittal, HBS ’17.
-This post was originally published on the Digital Initiative’s public blogging platform, Open Knowledge.
+This post was originally published on the Digital Initiative’s classroom blogging platform.

 Introduced as a messaging app in 2011 by Tencent, WeChat has evolved into lifestyle platform for users in China.
 With ~850 million monthly active users, it now offers to its users what Facebook, WhatsApp, Messenger, Venmo, Grubhub, Amazon, Uber, Apple Pay, etc. together offer in the West.
 The blog discusses how WeChat has used the strong network effects to emerge as the one app that rules them all.